-The bonus features are as interesting as the actual performances.
+The bonus features are as interesting as the performances.
 Interviews with the band from back in the day, and recent interviews with guitarist Cheetah Chrome and manager/CBGB’s owner Hilly Kristal provide some historical perspective.
-In his segment, Chrome, who looks surprisingly together after decades of hard living, provides an honest look back at what brought the band together (love of music, and playing in front of a crowd) and what tore them apart (drugs, and a lackluster sophomore album).
+Chrome, who looks surprisingly together after decades of hard living, provides an honest look back at what brought the band together (love of music, and playing in front of a crowd) and what tore them apart (drugs, and a lackluster sophomore album).
 There’s also completely incongruous bonus footage of an awful band called The Steel Tips playing live at CBGB’s from the same era.

 This DVD proves that The Dead Boys were a powerhouse live band with the rare ability to visually shock and revolt audiences while at the same time inspiring them to sing and dance along.